lovelysusy924/sinatra-fwitter-3-databases-pc-jastor-120215/README.md

 # Fwitter Project!

-_You can read today's specific notes [here](DAY02-MVC.md)_

-This repository holds branches for every iteration of the Fwitter Project.
+This repository holds branches for every iteration of the Fwitter Project

 - [Day 1- MVC]()